yfnecz/yfnecz/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I'm a Software Development Enginner
+- I am a Software Development Enginner
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/natalia-shishina/)
+- How to reach me: [Linkedin](https://www.linkedin.com/in/natalia-shishina/)